Understanding Cochlear Implants

 - leak of cerebrospinal fluid (CSF), the fluid around the brain

-- failure of the device to work or infection, which may require removal and replacement of the implant
+- failure of the device to work or infection, which may require removing and replacing the implant

 Meningitis, an infection of the membranes that surround the brain, is a rare but serious complication.
 People with abnormally formed inner ear structures seem to be at higher risk, as are children.
-The FDA and CDC recommend administering a series of vaccines in all current and future cochlear implant patients to decrease the risk of meningitis.
-The schedule of this vaccine series depends on the patient's age.
+The FDA and CDC recommend vaccines for all current and future cochlear implant patients to lower the chance of meningitis.

 After cochlear implant surgery, some issues to consider include:

-For people who have some residual hearing, sound sensations may seem "mechanical" or "synthetic," although most people no longer notice this after a few weeks.
+- For people who have some hearing left, sound may seem "mechanical" or "synthetic," although most people no longer notice this after a few weeks.

-If you need an MRI, you may require a simple procedure to temporarily remove the magnet in the cochlear implant.
+- If you need an MRI, you may first need a simple procedure to temporarily take out the magnet in the cochlear implant.
 However, more medical facilities are now doing MRIs without removing the magnet.
-A cochlear implant is available that does not require magnet removal in order to have an MRI.
+A cochlear implant is available that does not require taking out the magnet in order to have an MRI.

-Damage may occur to the external parts of the cochlear implant if they get wet.
-The outside parts must be removed before you bathe, shower, or swim.
-Fortunately, a waterproof cochlear implant processor is now being made available.
+- Certain parts of your implant may be damaged if they get wet.
+You must take out the outside parts before you bathe, shower, or swim.
+Fortunately, a waterproof cochlear implant processor is now available.

-Very rarely, the implant may fail, which requires more surgery to fix the problem.
+- Very rarely, the implant may fail, which requires surgery to fix the problem.

 Who is a good candidate for a cochlear implant?